 A pseudoaneurysm is a blood-filled cavity in direct communication with a artery or vein.
 Unlike a true aneurysm which an actual dilatation of the blood vessel a pseudoaneurysm is not formed by the vessel walls.
 These result when the vessel wall is injured during trauma or any medical procedure and blood continues to flow out of the vessel into this cavity which forms a wall from the surrounding tissue.

-A pseudoaneurysm can be seen over sites where previous surgery has happened or at places where blood vessels have been accessed for any procedure like angiogram ( eg. Wrist/groin).
+A pseudoaneurysm can be seen over sites where previous surgery has happened or at places where blood vessels have been accessed for any procedure like an angiogram ( eg. Wrist/groin).
 A pseudoaneurysm can also be associated with AV fistula puncture sites.
-These can get infected with damage to skin and can rupture leading to heavy bleeding and have to be diagnosed and treated adequately at the earliest.
+These can get infected with damage to the skin and can rupture leading to heavy bleeding and have to be diagnosed and treated adequately at the earliest.

-Guided compression therapy – in case of small pseudoaneurysms it is possible to close them with external image guided compression.
-This requires multiple sittings and is non invasive.
+Guided compression therapy – in the case of small pseudoaneurysms it is possible to close them with external image-guided compression.
+This requires multiple sittings and is non-invasive.

 Sealant injection – some patients are amenable to undergo guided injection of the pseudoaneurysm sac with agents that cause clot formation and seal of the cavity which slowly shrinks over time.

-Surgery – some patient require emergency open/hybrid repair of pseudoaneurysm due to extensive size/skin damage/infection.
+Surgery – some patient requires emergency open/hybrid repair of pseudoaneurysm due to extensive size/skin damage/infection.